BACTERIOLOGY & FUNGAL TESTING LAB

 CHEMICAL DISINFECTANTS AND ANTISEPTICS.
 QUANTITATIVE NON-POROUS SURFACE TEST FOR THE EVALUATION OF BACTERICIDAL AND/OR FUNGICIDAL ACTIVITY OF CHEMICAL DISINFECTANTS USED IN FOOD, INDUSTRIAL, DOMESTIC AND INSTITUTIONAL AREAS

-EN 13697 is a phase 2 step 2 surface disinfection test to evaluate the bactericidal and/or fungicidal activity of disinfectants intended for use in food, industrial, domestic and institutional areas under the conditions in which they are used.
+The EN 13697 test is performed in our bacteriology testing lab and fungal testing lab as a phase 2 step 2 surface disinfection test to evaluate the bactericidal and/or fungicidal activity of disinfectants intended for use in food, industrial, domestic and institutional areas under the conditions in which they are used.
 A test suspension of bacteria or fungi in a solution of interfering substances is inoculated onto a test stainless steel disc and dried.
 The test product is applied in a manner which covers the dried film.
 The surface is maintained at a specified temperature for a specified contact time.
-The bactericidal/fungicidal action is immediately suppressed, the remaining viable bacteria/fungi are quantified and reductions are calculated.
+The bactericidal/fungicidal action is immediately suppressed, the remaining viable bacteria/fungi are quantified, and reductions are calculated.

 + ASTM E2197